MatiasHiltunen/dart_movies_server/README.md

 # Dart gRPC server example

-This is a gRPC server example for Cross-Platform Mobile Application Development course.
+_This is a gRPC server example for Cross-Platform Mobile Application Development course._

+Flutter application for this example can be found here: https://github.com/MatiasHiltunen/flutter_example_grpc

 ## Protos